 Vegan Oatmeal Raisin Cookies – Key Ingredients

-I opted to use oat flour in these vegan oatmeal cookies and decided to skip the rolled oats most oatmeal cookie recipes call for.
+I opted to use oat flour in these cookies and decided to skip the rolled oats most oatmeal cookie recipes call for.
 The reason I did this is because I wanted the cookies to have a traditional oatmeal-like flavour, but a soft, chewy texture.
 Using oat flour is the perfect solution and gives these cookies a very satisfying texture.

 You can make oat flour easily and inexpensively at home simply by blending up some rolled oats in a high powered blender or food processor.
 Or you can purchase it ready made from many grocery stores or order it online.

-This recipe makes 14 cookies, so you can scale up or down as needed to make as many cookies as you want.
+This recipe makes 14 vegan cookies, so you can scale up or down as needed to make as many cookies as you want.
 These cookies can be stored in an airtight container or freezer bag in the freezer and thawed out for a quick snack or dessert.